surendhar-bioinformatics/JUMPt/README.md

 # Hardware Requirements
 The program can be run on either linux or windows.
-Atleast 8GB memory is required and requiredment of higher memory depends on size of the data.
+Memory size of 8GB is an optimum and higher memory may required depending on size of the data.

-The program has been successfully tested on the following system:
+The current program has been successfully tested on the following system:
 16 GB memory
 3.3 GHz CPU processors with 6 cores